 If one views this to be a requirement to balance the work to bring in other side perspective that would be wrong.
 A pure misandrist work wouldn’t have bothered to bring men’s perspective at all.
 My Choice, I am Not a Woman, Boys don’t cry, India’s Daughter etc. never included men’s perspective in them and they were all super successful.

 Dr. Partha Chattopadhya, first professional Indian writer to write about men’s issues who wrote an excellent book titled ‘Purush’, told me once that many of his followers went against him for taking up such a matter in favor of men.
 Most of those were men.
 They thought it was degrading to write for a professional writer to write about men and their issues.

 The recent controversy related to the documentary Martyrs of Marriage is another example.
 The docu-film stated in the beginning that ‘section 498a was made with noble intentions’.
-The docu maker might have done it to balance the documentary and get wider acceptance but the reality is she got beaten up by both feminists and MRAs.
+The docu maker might have done it to balance the documentary and get wider acceptance but the reality is she was abused by both feminists and MRAs.